openhwgroup/cva6/RESOURCES.md

 The CVA6 repository contains the CVA6 core and a basic CPU design, the "APU" and its implementation on a Digilent Genesys 2 FPGA board.
 Here is a list of other CVA6-based FPGA designs:

-[github.com/thalesgroup/cva6-softcore-contest](https://github.com/thalesgroup/cva6-softcore-contest) is the reference for a student contest in France.
-It can be used as an educational resource and as an easy way to get CVA6 up and running with a cheaper Digilent Zybo Z7-20 board.
+The [technical kits](https://github.com/thalesgroup/cva6-softcore-contest) of a student contest organized in France can be used as educational resources or as an easy way to get CVA6 up and running with a cheaper Digilent Zybo Z7-20 board.
 You will find in it:
 - The 2020-2021 contest, focusing on PPA optimization;
 - The 2021-2022 contest, focusing on energy optimization;
 - The 2022-2023 contest, focusing on cybersecurity, including a port of Zephyr OS;